1758 - French operations on the coast of Coromandel

-There now remained but two posts in the occupation of the British between him and Madras, Conjeeveram (present-day Kanchipuram) on the direct road from Arcot to Madras, and Chengalaput on the river Palar, neither of them strongly garrisoned and both therefore easy of capture.
+There now remained but two posts in the occupation of the British between him and Madras, Conjeeveram (present-day Kanchipuram) on the direct road from Arcot to Madras, and Chengalaput on the Palar River, neither of them strongly garrisoned and both therefore easy of capture.
 Failing, however, to appreciate the importance of these two forts, and finding that his stock of ready money was exhausted, Lally sent his troops into cantonments, and returned to Pondicherry to collect funds.
 Thereby he threw away his last chance of worsting the British in India.

 While at Trincomalee, Pocock ordered the Revenge, a company's ship, to cruise off that port and she actually sighted, and was chased by, d'Aché on his way to Île de France.
 The British squadron put to sea but could not come up with the French.
 Pocock afterwards continued his voyage to Bombay.
 He had left a captain, a lieutenant and 103 marines to strengthen the garrison of Madras.